• Skip to primary navigation

 • Olive Oil

-✏️ How to Make Easy Salmon & Sweet Potato Fishcakes
+✏️ How to Make Salmon & Sweet Potato Fishcakes

 chopped chunks of sweet potato on a blue chopping board.

-Chop the sweet potato in small chunks around 2 cm, bring some water to the boil in a saucepan and add the sweet potato to boil for 10 minutes.
+Step 2: Chop the sweet potato into small chunks around 2 cm, bring some water to a boil in a saucepan and add the sweet potato to boil for 10 minutes.

 You want the potatoes soft but not mushy.
-After 10 minutes drain the potatoes and leave to cool in a mixing bowl.
+When cooked, drain the potatoes and leave to cool in a large mixing bowl.

 (You can put the mashed potato in the fridge to cool for 10 minutes if time is short)